bigblzrd/BTT-SKR-MINI-V3-E3-CR-Touch-Setup-Klipper/README.md

 ## Credits

-Massive thanks to the guys over at KevinAkaSam's discord (https://discord.gg/28zTxQx7pe) for helping me get this working.
+Massive thanks to the guys over at KevinAkaSam's discord (https://discord.gg/28zTxQx7pe) for helping me get this, and many other of my stupid ideas, working.
 You know who you are <3